-Activity: "This is what a safe and comfy school looks like" (Civics, Health/Nutrition, Law, Native Studies, Social Studies)

-Use the "Safe and Comfy" school sheet to introduce concepts of child rights, health, and safety.
+Activity: "This is what a safe and comfy school looks like".
+Use the 'safe and comfy' school sheet (attached) to introduce concepts of child rights, health, and safety.
 What do children need to be 'safe and comfy' at school?
 At home?
 In their community?

-You can also incorporate the lesson plan on First Nations Communities and Human Rights Through Shannen's Dream, developed by teacher candidate Samantha Ierullo (attached).
+Teachers can also adapt the lesson plan on First Nations Communities and Human Rights Through Shannen's Dream (attached), developed by teacher candidate Samantha Ierullo, to explore concepts of child rights, health, and safety in an age appropriate way.